-Unless stated otherwise in the terms of this contract, the contractor is not required to have an audit performed when EITHER of the following conditions is applicable:
+Unless stated otherwise in the terms of this contract, the contractor is not required to have an audit performed of this contract when EITHER of the following conditions is applicable:

-- The contractor expends less than \$300,000 of state funds received under this contract during the state fiscal year (i.e., July 1 through June 30) (for Department mandated audits) AND it expends total federal awards of less than \$500,000 received from ALL sources (i.e., any and all other federal awards expended during the contractor's fiscal year, received either directly from the federal government or indirectly from a recipient of federal funds) during its fiscal year. - The contract is funded by either state or federal funds, and all contract monies expended during either the contractor's fiscal year (for federally mandated audits) or during the state fiscal year (i.e., July 1 through June 30) (for Department mandated audits) are received on a strictly fee for service basis.
+The contractor expends less than \$500,000 of state funds received under this contract during the state fiscal year (i.e., July 1 through June 30) (for Department mandated audits) AND it expends total Federal awards of less than \$500,000 received from ALL sources (i.e., any and all other Federal awards expended during the contractor's fiscal year, received either directly from the Federal government or indirectly from a recipient of Federal funds) during its fiscal year.

+• The contract is funded by either state or Federal funds, and all contract monies expended during either the contractor's fiscal year (for Federally mandated audits) or during the state fiscal year (i.e., July 1 through June 30) (for Department mandated audits) are received on a strictly fee for service basis.

-However, even if the contractor is not required to have an audit performed, the contractor is required to maintain auditable records of federal awards and any state funds which supplement such awards, and to provide access to such records by federal and state agencies or their designees.
+However, even if the contractor is not required to have an audit performed, the contractor is required to maintain auditable records of Federal awards and any state funds which supplement such awards, and to provide access to such records by Federal and state agencies or their designees.